 "Changes in groundwater levels and water quality from new housing and economic development: The risk of a likely significant effect (LSE) is uncertain.
-On the basis of the precautionary principle, an LSE is identified because the Core Strategy directs development close to the boundaries of the SPA, particularly at Rombalds Moor, and it is not known whether there are any issues relating to water supply and the delivery of the Core Strategy.
+On the basis of the precautionary principle, an LSE is identified because the Core Strategy directs development close to the boundaries of the SPA, particularly at Rombalds Moor, and it is not known whether there are any issues relating to water supply and the delivery of the

+Core Strategy.
 Measures to manage flood risk associated with development in the District and whether they could affect the hydrology of the site are also unknown"

 - 5.4.2 There is no further elaboration on how water quality on the moorlands could be significantly affected as a result of new housing and economic development in Bradford district.
 However, waste water from new developments must be collected, conveyed and treated prior to discharge to the environment, and can result in impacts to water quality and ecological receptors.
 The following information regarding waste water treatment infrastructure and discharge flows relevant to Bradford district was gathered from conversations with Environment Agency (pers. comm., 2012b).
-The main waste water treatment works (WWTW) serving settlements in the district are listed in Table 5.2. - 5.4.3 All of these WWTWs discharge to the Rivers Aire, Wharfe or Calder, either directly or via tributaries.
-The River Clader joins the Aire at Castleford, with the Aire flowing on to meet the Riiver Ouse at Goole, while the Wharfe joins the Ouse at Cawood; the Ouse eventually joins the Humber Estuary. - 5.4.4 The Humber Estuary, which drains over a fifth of the area of England, is an SAC, SPA and Ramsar site and all discharges to it were assessed as part of the Environment Agency's Review of Consents under the Habitats Directive.
-It was assumed for the purposes of the RoC that all discharges were operating to their licensed limit.
-The assessment could not conclude with certainty that there would be no adverse effect on the integrity of the site's features as a result of dissolved oxygen sag due to organic loading (from sewage discharges as well as other sources)32.
-Low dissolved oxygen can impact on a number of estuary features; effects can include changes to the types and numbers of plant, animal and fish species present.
+The main waste water treatment works (WWTW) serving settlements in the district are listed in Table 5.4. - 5.4.3 All of these WWTWs discharge to the Rivers Aire, Wharfe or Calder, either directly or via tributaries.
+The River Clader joins the Aire at Castleford, with the Aire flowing on to meet the Riiver Ouse at Goole, while the Wharfe joins the Ouse at Cawood; the Ouse eventually joins the Humber Estuary.